 Here is a brief description of the groups:

 Panther Pawns: Beginners students.
 These are Kindergarten and 1st graders who do not have any or little chess experience at the start of the school year.
 Like learning any other language, children at this age are able to learn chess at an astonishing speed.
 Many of these students quickly become strong players.
 Some are able to defeat their parents and older students by the end of the school year.

 Knights: Majority of students in the Chess Club.
 Intermediate players typically in grades 1-3.
 Many of these students started in the Panther group.
 These students are the backbone of the chess club and strongly represent Spicewood at regional scholastic tournaments.

 Rooks: The more advanced intermediate students typically in grades 2-4 who graduate from the Knights group.

 Spicewood Kings: Advanced and typically older students in grades 3-5.
 Many students in this group have attended Chess Club since Kindergarten or first grade.
 Majority attend regional scholastic tournaments.
-After graduating from Spicewood, most will will join the Canyon Vista Middle School chess team, along with students form Laurel mountain producing one of the strongest scholastic chess teams in the country.
+After graduating from Spicewood, most will join the Canyon Vista Middle School chess team, along with students from Laurel mountain producing one of the strongest scholastic chess teams in the country.